Paklock/HackRF1/Create-a-simple-app.md

 my_checkbox.set_value(false); // Checkbox deselected (red X)
 ```

-If you want your checkbox to automatically perform an action when toggled you can add the following to `apps/ui_newapp.cpp`:
+If you want your checkbox to automatically perform an action when toggled you can add this [Lambda](https://www.geeksforgeeks.org/lambda-expression-in-c/) to `apps/ui_newapp.cpp`:
 ```
 NewAppView::NewAppView(NavigationView &nav) {